 The increased voltage usage in modern homes has made the fuse box less reliable as bygone days.
-The increase in outlets and appliances in modern homes cannot be handled by a fuse box without blowing fuses time and again.
+In addition, the increase in outlets and appliances in modern homes cannot be handled by a fuse box without blowing fuses repeatedly.

 A bigger, modified fuse box is necessary for modern use.
-The trusted fuse box for many decades now, carries a fire hazard.
+The trusted fuse box for many decades now carries a fire hazard.
 However, unlicensed modifications to a fuse box should be avoided.
 DIY patchwork fixes on fuse boxes may include placing a penny as a replacement for the fuse to avoid keeping the fuse blowing.
-This patchwork can cause the wires to burn out.
+Unfortunately, this patchwork can cause the wires to burn out.

 Overloading the Circuit

 Every electrical system has a maximum load it is capable of handling.
 Excess loads can cause a fuse to blow up.
-It is vital, then, to know the maximum power rating of your current fuse system and not exceed that.
+Therefore, it is vital to know the maximum power rating of your current fuse system and not exceed that.

-To know the maximum wattage a fuse can handle, simply multiply the ampere rating you can see on the fuse and multiply that by 120 volts.
+To know the maximum wattage a fuse can handle, multiply the ampere rating you can see on the fuse and multiply that by 120 volts.
 As a rule of thumb, a 15 amp fuse has a maximum power of 1,000 watts.
-Appliances with a higher power rating shouldn’t be connected to the fuse box (electric).
+Therefore, appliances with a higher power rating shouldn’t be connected to the fuse box (electric).